relapse

 There are three reasons that motivated me to write Mountain Air.

 The first one is very personal.
-After experiencing over 25 years of my own recovering journey, I made the decision to return to my betrayal environment — the environment of my youth.
+After experiencing over 25 years of my own recovery journey, I made the decision to return to my betrayal environment — the environment of my youth.
 I did so for all the right reasons, and I felt I had ‘enough healing under my belt’ to deal with any challenges.
-However, after just a few weeks upon my return, I descended into a period of relapse and of regression into a pattern of behaviors that were destructive to my well way of being.
-Two years passed before I sought out additional counsel and began my journey back to recovering.
+However, after just a few weeks upon my return, I descended into a period of relapse and of regression into a pattern of behaviors that were destructive to my well-being.
+Two years passed before I sought out additional counsel and began my journey back to recovery.
 Because writing has always been an important healing tool, I sat down to write Mountain Air solely as part of my process.
 As I wrote each word, I began to reclaim my truths…and myself.

-Secondly, although I did not intend this book for publication, as I wrote about relapse I couldn’t help thinking about the stigma and secrecy that surrounds it.
-Yes, we talk about it in therapy, in 12 step programs, and in most recovery centers and processes.
-And yet, in general, we avoid the topic — it is uncomfortable for us.
+Secondly, although I did not intend this book for publication, as I wrote about relapse, I couldn’t help thinking about the stigma and secrecy that surround it.
+Yes, we talk about it in therapy, in 12-step programs, and in most recovery centers and processes.
+And yet, in general, we avoid the topic—it is uncomfortable for us.
 I wanted to change that.

 Thirdly, but perhaps most importantly, because relapse is smothered in shame, the last thing any reader — especially one in relapse – needs from an author is more judgment or criticism.
 We’ve piled enough of that on ourselves!
 Without condemnation but with passion and purpose, I wrote Mountain Air to invite you, the reader, to take a journey with me.

-I want to share time-tested lessons that have served me well in my recovering journey, and I want to provide you with thoughtful and accountable exercises with each chapter that will guide you through your work.
-At the same time, I do want to challenge you — I want you to do the hard work.
+I want to share time-tested lessons that have served me well on my recovery journey, and to provide you with thoughtful, accountable exercises in each chapter that will guide your work.
+At the same time, I do want to challenge you—I want you to do the hard work.
 I want you to remember this about relapse…

 Deep down inside each of us knows our truths.
 It is forgivable to lose them; it is unforgivable not to reclaim them.